jefking/King.A-Trak/README.md

 ## Apache 2.0 Licence

-   Copyright 2011 Agile Business Cloud
+   Copyright 2012 Agile Business Cloud Solutions LTD

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.